Hôtel d'Assézat: History

 Pierre Assézat was at the height of his social and professional success when he launched the construction of his mansion close to the Merchant Exchange, of which he had been one of the founders.
 Nevertheless, he did get caught up in the religious troubles of the time.
 A Calvinist convert, he was obliged to leave Toulouse after attempting to seize the town along with his fellows capitouls in 1562.
 He recanted ten years later and returned to his townhouse in Toulouse where he died in 1581.

-The hotel seems to have been mostly completed as early as 1562, as all the components visible today were already there at that date.
+The house seems to have been mostly completed as early as 1562, as all the components visible today were already there at that date.

+The house was sold on August 20, 1761 to Nicolas-Joseph Marcassus de Puymaurin, who modified the mullioned windows but without disfiguring the hotel.
+He also commissioned the Louis XVI style decoration of one of the salons.
+At the time of the sale, he was moderator and president of the Royal Academy of Painting, Sculpture and Architecture of Toulouse.
+Twenty years later, the hotel became the property of the Sabatier family, then, in 1816, of the Gèze family.

+Théodore Ozenne, who bought this building in 1894, bequeathed it to the city upon his death so that it could host learned societies, including the oldest literary society in Europe.
+It is still one of his vocations today.
+From 1980, the city began the restoration of old buildings as well as the construction of a modern extension.

 Presentation

 Assézat launched the first phase of construction in 1555–1557.
 The two classical facades of the courtyard were built by the architect Nicolas Bachelier and by the stonemason Jean Castagnié.
-On the deaths of Castagnié and Bachelier the construction work stopped; it was restarted in 1560 under the direction of Dominique Bachelier, son of Nicolas.
+On the deaths of Castagnié and Bachelier the construction work stopped; it was restarted in 1560, under the direction of Dominique Bachelier, son of Nicolas.
 He undertook the creation of the loggia and the passageway, which divided up the courtyard, and the street gate.
 Much polychrome interplay (brick/stone) and various ornaments (cabochons, diamonds, masks) evoke luxury, surprise and abundance, themes peculiar to mannerist architecture.